 “So,” I begin, “When does the celebration begin?”

-“No, usually after some hours everyone is too tired to continue, or they find business elsewhere…” I pause.
+“No, usually after some hours everyone is too tired to continue, or they have business elsewhere…” I pause.
 “For a woodland faerie, you seem to know quite a bit about humans…”

 “I would hope so,” they reply, and for a moment it almost seems as though they smile.
-“I have studied your kind for a very, very long time.”
+“I’ve studied your kind for a very, very long time.”

-“I see,” I reply faintly, while gazing away from them, and out into the forest.
-They chuckle.
+“I see,” I reply faintly, gazing away from them and out into the forest instead.

 “You…no, it appears most are bothered by it,” I sigh.